 The Compensation Committee believes that compensation for executive officers must be competitive to enable the Company to motivate and retain the talent needed to lead and grow the Company, reward successful performance and closely align the interests of our executives with the Company.
-The ultimate objective of our compensation program is to improve the intrinsic value of the Company and shareholder value.
+The ultimate objective of our compensation program is to improve the intrinsic value of the Company and long-term shareholder value.

-In setting compensation levels, the Compensation Committee evaluates both performance and overall compensation.
+In setting compensation levels, the Compensation Committee evaluates both individual performance and overall compensation.
 The review of executive officers' performance includes a mix of financial and non-financial measures.
 In addition to business results, employees are expected to uphold a commitment to integrity, maximize the development of each individual and continue to improve the environmental quality of the Company's services and operations.

 In order to continue to attract and retain the best employees, the Compensation Committee believes the executive compensation packages provided to the Company's executives, including the Named Executive Officers, should include both cash and stock-based compensation.

-The Compensation Committee and the Chief Executive Officer ("CEO") do not formally benchmark officer compensation against any peer group.
-They have not directly based their compensation decisions on any peer group and, since fiscal 2009, have not engaged a consultant to benchmark officer compensation or provide any other services.
+The Compensation Committee and the Chief Executive Officer ("CEO") compare the Company's compensation practices to general industry comparative parameters, but do not formally benchmark officer compensation against any peer group.
+In fiscal 2013, the Compensation Committee retained Lockton Companies ("Lockton") as its independent compensation consultant to assist with the assessment of our current executive compensation program and advise the Compensation Committee on a comprehensive compensation strategy and program for key employees.
+In particular, Lockton provided advice on our compensation philosophy and assisted in the development of our new performance-based incentive plan discussed in more detail below.
+Lockton's work for the Compensation Committee did not raise any conflicts of interest in 2013.